sitBLR-Workshop/Q1-2026/exercises/ex2/README-AIL.md

 You should see the model response in the text field to the right.

-6. Now that we have configured and testes our prompt we can save it as a template into the prompt registry.
+6. Now that we have configured and tested our prompt we can save it as a template into the prompt registry.
 Click on `Save as Template` to store the prompt template in the prompt registry.
 <br>![](/exercises/ex2/images/ail02-7.png)

 7. Fill out the template information in the dialog that opens and click on `Save`.